Bulgaria Country Report

 Following the early March 2017 election, the centre-right GERB is leading the government for a third time, currently in a coalition with nationalist parties.
 Policy inconsistency and reversal are probable.
 Local contractors are likely to be favoured in the awarding of procurement contracts.
 Corruption risks are high.
 In the two-year outlook, IHS Markit does not anticipate sound reform of law enforcement, and prosecution.
 More corruption convocations will probably be sought, but are unlikely to substantially improve the environment.
 Bulgaria will probably remain prone to Russian influence.
 After growing by an estimated 3.7% in 2017, real GDP is forecast to expand by 3.8% in 2018 and decrease to 3.3% in 2019.
 Private consumption and investment will drive growth.

-Close co-operation with the US, troop contributions in Afghanistan (about 160 troops under the Resolute Support mission), and the sale of weapons to the Middle East, as well as an influx of refugees from Syria, Afghanistan, and elsewhere, have increased the likelihood of domestic Muslim radicalisation, but home-grown terrorist risk remains low.
-In 2016, the parliament passed legislative measures in line with the government's counter-terrorism strategy, aimed at strengthening prevention and enforcement tools.
+Close co-operation with the US, troop contributions in Afghanistan (about 160 troops under the Resolute Support mission), weapons' sale to the Middle East, and an influx of refugees from Syria, Afghanistan, and elsewhere have increased the likelihood of domestic Muslim radicalisation, but home-grown terrorist risk remains low.
+The overall terrorist threat is lower than in Western Europe.
+In 2016, parliament passed legislative measures intended to strengthen prevention and enforcement tools.
 However, the capacity of law-enforcement bodies and specialised courts on organised crime and terrorism remains questionable amid endemic corruption, including among security officials, and lack of a successful track record in combating organised crime.

 Bulgaria's relations with its neighbours are expected to remain peaceful.
 Although military conflict with Russia is highly unlikely, relations with Moscow have been somewhat strained because of Russia's opposition to Bulgaria's defence co-operation with the US.
 In 2015, NATO opened a regional co-ordinating unit in Bulgaria.
 Bulgaria will participate in NATO military exercises in the Black Sea as part of the Alliance strategy to establish a deterrence capability against Russia along its eastern flank.
 This elevates the risk of maritime incidents between military and potentially commercial vessels, which could lead to transport disruption.
 Exploratory cyber attacks against governmental websites or CNI assets are likely.

-Environmental demonstrations against Bansko national park expansion and other issues are likely in capital Sofia and other big cities, causing traffic disruption of up to a day.
-Large anti-government protests are probable in Sofia, remaining peaceful and causing transport disruption for several hours.
+Environmental demonstrations attracting up to several thousand people are likely in capital Sofia and other big cities, causing traffic disruption of up to a day.
+Anti-government protests of several hundred people on average are probable in Sofia, remaining peaceful and causing transport disruption for several hours.
 Union-supported protests by employees in the public sector, usually leading to road closures in Sofia, are also likely.
 They often occur in the run-up to legislative amendments on social or taxation issues.
-Protests by far-right groups pose moderate risk of attacks causing injury to refugees and people perceived as representing minorities.
+Protests by far-right groups pose moderate risk of physical attacks, such as beatings, causing injury to refugees and people perceived as representing minorities.

 No vaccinations are required to enter the country.